 - United States of America

-Doctors from New Zealand have almost the same status in Australia and can easily obtain registration.
-Doctors from the UK, Republic of Ireland, US and Canada are able to more easily gain general registration through the competent authority process.
+Doctors from New Zealand have almost the same status as Australia and can easily obtain registration.
+Doctors from the UK, Republic of Ireland, US, and Canada are able to more easily gain general registration through the competent authority process.
 Specialists from these countries also find that they are more easily able to progress through the specialist registration process.

 So, as a medical recruitment agency, armed with that knowledge you will obviously see a UK doctor as a “good bet” to gain registration and therefore worth working with.